Skip to main content

 3. Limit access.
 Only give access to personal data to those who need it for legitimate business purposes.
 Keep track of where personal data ends up, who accesses it, when, and for what reason.

 4. Use strong passwords.
-Educate your team on how to create strong passwords to keep unauthorized persons from getting into their work accounts.
+Educate your team on how to create strong passwords to keep unauthorised persons from getting into their work accounts.
 Change all your passwords regularly.

 Finally, audit yourself by checking up on all of the above from time to time.
 Are your policies still appropriate for the types and amounts of personal data that you store?
 Does everyone on your team understand and follow your security rules?
 Check your systems to make sure everything is working properly.
 Fix any vulnerabilities.